SLR Consulting: Founding

 In 2000, the senior management team completed a management buyout and the company's name was changed to SLR Consulting Limited.
 In 2004 they secured funding from Livingbridge, who invested £4.85 million as part of a £13 million investment including other partners, and took a significant minority stake in the company.
 In 2008, 3i invested £32.5 million in the firm, and replaced Livingbridge with a significant minority stake.
 In March 2018, Charterhouse Capital Partners (CCP) acquired a majority shareholding in the business.
 In June 2022 Charterhouse Capital Partners agreed to a sale of SLR Consulting to Ares Management private equity partners.

 David Richards was Chief Executive Officer from 1994–2013.
 In line with the Group's succession plans, Neil Penhall, formerly Managing Director of SLR Consulting and an Executive Director of SLR Management, assumed the role of CEO.

+In 2023, SLR announced the appointment of Bradley Andrews as the Company’s Chief Executive Officer.
+As part of a succession plan, Neil Penhall, SLR’s Chief Executive Officer of 10 years, remained with the business, moving to the role of Vice Chair of the SLR Board of Directors.

+Bradley Andrews joined SLR from Worley, a leading global provider of professional services in the energy, chemicals and resources sectors, where he held several executive strategy and operational roles in the company across multiple geographic, industrial and service lines.

+Operations

+Growth and Acquisitions

+SLR has pursued a long‑term strategy of expanding its global footprint through organic growth and the integration of like‑minded consultancies.
+Key phases include: